beaubreedlove/FantasyFootball/rules.md

     1. Moves are defined as player adds, trades, and drops.
     1. Players may only be dropped by a manager if the manager intends to immediately replace the slot on his or her roster.
     1.  <a id="trades">Trades</a>
-        1. Trade deadline
-            1. The trade deadline will be the Saturday of week 12 as set on Yahoo.
         1. Trades may only involve two teams.
             1. Threeway trades may be proposed or discussed, but the managers must work out a way to execute the trade in multiple steps using only two managers at a time.
             1. During the multipart execution of a threeway trade, managers may object to any component trade, independant of the other trades.
 Furthermore, managers are not beholden to any agreement to make a trade in the future based on the conditions of any previous trade.
 For these reasons, threeway trades can never be guarenteed.